Dream Girl (Butrint Imeri and Nimo song)

-"Dream Girl" is a song recorded by Kosovo-Albanian singer Butrint Imeri and German rapper Nimo, released as a single on 2 August 2019 by Universal URBAN.
+"Dream Girl" is a song recorded by Kosovar singer Butrint Imeri and German rapper Nimo, released as a single on 2 August 2019 by Universal URBAN.
 It was entirely written by both aforementioned artists together with Albanian producer Big Bang, who additionally handled the production process for the record.
-The official music video for the song was shot by Supercut Studio and was uploaded by Kosovo-Albanian record label AVD Digital onto YouTube on 1 August 2019 in order to accompany the single's release.
+The official music video for the song was shot by Supercut Studio and was uploaded by AVD Digital onto YouTube on 1 August 2019 in order to accompany the single's release.
 It portrays the artists sailing across the sea by boat, afterwards in a mansion with a pool surrounded by women throughout the clip.

 Background and composition

 Lasting two minutes and forty five seconds, "Dream Girl" was written by Butrint Imeri and Nimo alongside Kosovo-Albanian producer Big Bang, while the latter solely handled the production process for the song.
 It was composed in 4/4 time and is performed in the key of G♭ major in common time with a tempo of 102 beats per minute.